 Section 3a.
 Emergency Elections

-Candidates for officer positions must have a grade point average of 2.75 or above to be considered for office as verified by the current executive board.
+Candidates for officer positions must have a grade point average of 2.75 or above to be considered for office, as verified by the current executive board.
 Candidates must have at least two semesters of college remaining and be in good standing in the organization.

 Section 3c.
 Ballots